ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "allkeys-lru"
 ```

 And you're done!
-You've successfully created a ConfigMap with Redis configuration values, deployed a Redis pod that mounts and utilizes the ConfigMap, and verified that the configuration was applied correctly.
+You've successfully created a ConfigMap with configuration values, deployed a Redis pod that mounts and utilizes the ConfigMap, and verified that the configuration was applied correctly.

 Make sure to clean up your work by deleting the created resources: